Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 Figure 6 illustrates the presentation timing model, defined in [[!MPEGCMAF]] clause 6.6.
-Different bit-rate tracks and/or media streams are conveyed in separate CMAF tracks.
+Different bitrate tracks and/or media streams are conveyed in separate CMAF tracks.
 By having fragment boundaries time aligned for tracks and applying constraints on tracks, seamless switching can be achieved.
 By using a common timeline
 different streams can be synchronized at the receiver,
-while they are in a separate [=CMAF Track=], send over a separate connection, possibly from a different
+while they are in a separate [=CMAF Track=], sent over a separate connection, possibly from a different
 [=Ingest source=].

-For more information on the synchronization model we refer to section 6 of [[!MPEGCMAF]].
-For synchronization of tracks coming from different encoders, sample time accuracy is required. i.e. samples with identical timestamp contain identical content.
+For more information on the synchronization model, we refer the readers to Section 6 of [[!MPEGCMAF]].
+For synchronization of tracks coming from different encoders, sample-time accuracy is required, i.e., the samples with identical timestamp contain identical content.

-In Figure 7 another advantage of this synchronization model
+In Figure 7, another advantage of this synchronization model
-is illustrated, i.e. the concept of late binding.
+is illustrated, which is the concept of late binding.
 In the case
-of late binding, streams are combined on playout/streaming in a presentation (see [[!MPEGCMAF]] 7.3.6).
+of late binding, streams are combined on playout/streaming in a presentation (see Section 7.3.6 of [[!MPEGCMAF]]).

-Note that it is important, as defined in MPEG CMAF, that different CMAF Tracks have the same starting time sharing an implicit timeline.
+Note that as defined in [[!MPEGCMAF]], that different CMAF Tracks have the same starting time sharing an implicit timeline.
 A stream becoming available from a different source needs to be synchronized